grabanton/lighter/README.md

 [![Demo Video](images/cover_video.png)](https://vimeo.com/849685714)
 Watch the video on vimeo ↑

+> [!info]
+> Updates:
+>   1. asset was updated to use copernicus.
+>   2. removed clear of GL and texture cach (in new houdini it cause crash in almost 100%)

 # Main features:
 1. Change color and brightness of hdr map highlights.
 2. Fill highlights with background.